Uniqueness of Equilibria in Atomic Splittable Polymatroid Congestion Games: Introduction

 As our main result we give a sufficient condition for uniqueness based on the theory of polymatroids.
 We show that if the strategy space of every player is a polymatroid base polytope satisfying a special exchange property -- we term this class of polymatroids \emph{bidirectional flow polymatroids} -- the equilibria are unique.\footnote{The formal definition of bidirectional flow polymatroids appears in Def.~\ref{def:bidirectional}.} We demonstrate that bidirectional flow polymatroids are quite general as they contain \emph{base-orderable matroids, gammoids, transversal and laminar matroids}.
 For an overview of special cases that follow from our main result, see Figure~\ref{inclusionmatroids}.

 The uniqueness result is stated in Section~\ref{sec:main}.
 In Section~\ref{sec:applications} we show that base-orderable matroids are a special case of bidirectional flow polymatroids.
 Definitions of polymatroid congestion games and bidirectional flow polymatroids are introduced in Sections~\ref{par:polymatroid} and~\ref{sec:bidirectional}, respectively.

-In Section~\ref{sec:nonmatroids} we complement our uniqueness result by showing the following.
-Consider a game with at least three players for which the set systems $\S_i$ of all players $i\in N$ are \emph{not} bases of a matroid.
+In Section~\ref{sec:nondifferentiable} and Section~\ref{sec:nonmatroids} we complement our uniqueness result by showing multiple equilibria exist when certain assumptions are dropped.
+In Section~\ref{sec:nondifferentiable} we discuss why it is necesarry for cost functions to be differentiable.
+In Section~\ref{sec:nonmatroids} we consider a game with at least three players for which the set systems $\S_i$ of all players $i\in N$ are \emph{not} bases of a matroid.
 Then there exists a game with strategy spaces $\phi(\S_i)$ isomorphic to $\S_i$ which admits multiple equilibria.
 Here, the term \emph{isomorphic} means that there is no a priori description on how the individual strategy spaces of players interweave in the ground set of resources.
 Our results leave a gap between general matroids and base orderable matroids for which we do not know whether or not equilibria are unique.

 In Section~\ref{sec:undirected} we consider uniqueness of equilibria if the set systems $\S_i$ correspond to paths in an undirected graph.
 The instance used for showing multiplicity of equilibria of non-matroid games can be seen as a $3$-player game played on an undirected $3$-vertex cycle graph.
 From this we can derive a new characterization of uniqueness of equilibria in undirected graphs.
 If we assume at least three players and if we do not specify beforehand which vertices of the graph serve as sources or sinks, an undirected graph induces unique equilibria if and only if the graph has no cycle of length at least $3$.